 1. Categorize EVERYTHING

-Make clear but simple categories which work for you.
+Make clear but simple categories that work for you.
 If you are a designer maybe break everything down by client and then have a master admin folder for general bits.
 If you do a lot of ad-hoc work maybe a date type filing system might be best?
 Ask yourself: How do I approach my work and how can I simplify how I obtain things I need.

 2. Store papers upright

 It can be tempting to just have a pile of papers on your desk but do not fall for this trap!
-Make sure each document is stored upright preferably in a folder with it’s category clearly visible.
+Make sure each document is stored upright preferably in a folder with its category clearly visible.

 3. Make a pending box

-Regularly maintain a box – whether it be physical or digital – for things which are pending.
+Regularly maintain a box – whether it be physical or digital – for things that are pending.
 This is your place to put things when they don’t have a place yet.
 Think new documents – do not just put everything here though!
 It is instead a short-term stop-off for documents…

 The typical office worker spends around half their day working through emails – in addition, half the employees surveyed in one study believed that email interfered with getting their work done.
 If you want to tidy your life, tidying your emails is necessary!